Som-Energia/somenergia-tomatic/README.md

 ### Google Drive data sources

-Unless you specify the `--keep` option, some input data required to compute every person load is taken from a Google Drive Spreadsheet document.
+In order  to compute personal load, scheduler requires some input data to be taken from a Google Drive Spreadsheet document.

- configuration data is
-downloaded from the Google Drive spreadsheet where ideal phone load, holidays and leaves are written down.
+You might also use `--keep` option to relay in local files instead,

 In order to access it you will require a oauth2 certificate and to grant it access to the Document.